 To make your life easier and do less brushing, it’s a good idea to sleep with a sleeping cap or a scarf around your head.
 The goal is to secure your locks and prevent them from matting and tangling while you sleep.
 You can also tie a ponytail or a braid to prevent the hairs from brushing together and creating tangles.

 Don’t Wash Hair Extensions Often

-Another thing that is obvious, but girls sometimes skip this step completely.
-Although it’s not required to wash additional locks as often as you would your own hair, that still doesn’t mean you shouldn’t wash them at all.
+Another obvious thing, but girls sometimes skip this step completely.
+Although it’s not required to wash additional locks as often as you would your hair, that still doesn’t mean you shouldn’t wash them at all.

 How Often Should You Wash Hair Extensions?

 For flip-in and clip-in hair extensions, stylists recommend washing hair every 20 or 30 wears.
 For other extension types, wash them no more than once a week.